Sunday, December 22, 2024

 But after a full-scale invasion, the network began to gradually lose its position.
 The biggest blow to the Privatists was the nationalization of the Ukrnafta company, which is the country’s largest oil producer and also owned more than 500 gas stations and the Ukrtatnafta company, which controls the only large oil refinery in Ukraine in Kremenchug.
 In November 2022, the National Securities and Stock Market Commission decided to forcibly alienate these companies and transfer them under the control of the Ministry of Defense.

 Before nationalization, Privat members formally managed companies in partnership with the state.
 Thus, in Ukrnafta, Kolomoisky’s companies owned 42% of the shares, and the state, represented by the Naftogaz group, owned 50% plus one share.
 In Ukrtatnafta, Kolomoisky, together with his partner Gennady Bogolyubov, owned 60% of the shares, and 40% belonged to the same Naftogaz.
 In general, this partnership lasted many years and was very difficult for the state.
-Only because of tolling schemes in Ukrnafta, the state lost billions of hryvnia annually.
-In addition, control over production and oil refining gave Privat’s gas stations such competitive advantages that no one else had on the market.
+Only because of tolling schemes at Ukrnafta, the state lost billions of hryvnia annually.
+In addition, control over production and oil refining gave Privat gas stations such competitive advantages that no one else had on the market.

 Therefore, the Ukrnafta gas station network, which owns more than 500 gas stations (456 of them are operational), is managed by Naftogaz and the Ministry of Defense.
 In addition, Naftogaz Oil Trading, a daughter of Naftogaz, manages 172 gas stations of the former Glusco gas station network.
 Currently, 72 of these gas stations operate under the U.GO brand.
 In August, the National Agency for Asset Tracing and Management (ARMA) terminated asset management agreements with Naftogaz Oil Trading for the Glusco gas station network due to the fact that the manager systematically provided false information about the income received from the use of gas stations and oil depots.
 Already in September, ARMA signed a corresponding management agreement with Ukrnafta.
-However, the actual transfer has not yet taken place and, as of early November, the network is still under the control of Naftogaz Oil Trading, which continues to launch new gas stations in the network.
+However, the actual transfer has not yet taken place and as of early November, the network is still under the management of Naftogaz Oil Trading, which continues to launch new gas stations in the network.

-The Glusco network was formed in 2016 on the basis of gas stations of the Russian state company Rosneft, and belonged to Proton Energy Group, the ultimate owner of which was Nisan Moiseev.
+The Glusco network was formed in 2016 on the basis of gas stations of the Russian state company Rosneft, and belonged to Proton Energy Group, the ultimate owner of which was Nissan Moiseev.
 Moiseev was close to pro-Russian politician and godfather of Russian dictator Vladimir Putin, Viktor Medvedchuk.
 Glusco traded Rosneft oil products, which were supplied through the PrikarpatZapadtrans pipeline, controlled by Medvedchuk.
 But in February 2022, Medvedchuk and his entourage came under sanctions, and their assets were seized.
 It is worth noting that Medvedchuk’s cordon at the end of 2021 tried to restore control over Glusco through dummies.

 Market makers.
 OKKO and WOG